The Bankrate promise

 If the vehicle is damaged but is being repaired, it may be necessary to rent a car until the repairs are completed.
 While many auto insurance policies offer rental car coverage, it is typically an addition to a standard policy and will only be covered if the insurance company is already handling the claim on the damaged vehicle.

-How to minimize hurricane damage to your vehicle
+How to prevent hurricane damage to your car

 - Park strategically.
 If possible, it’s best to park vehicles where they are at the least risk from flooding, wind, falling objects and debris.
 Sheltered, elevated terrain or an enclosed structure can be good options.